 We have tackled earlier that two to three-week-old kittens cannot voluntarily eliminate solid and liquid waste.
 It is their mother’s responsibility to assist them with this.
 A mother cat will instinctively lick the stomach part of the kitten to help them ease up in eliminating.

 You can also help them by simulating what a mother cat will do.
 You can get a warm, dampened towel and carefully rub it to the kitten’s stomach, genital area, and anal area.
 This should be done after feeding them.

 By the time they reach the fourth week, you can initially start in potty training your kitten using a litter box.
-After feeding, place the kitten in the litter box and do the simulation technique there.
+After feeding, place your kitten in his litter box and proceed with the simulation technique.
 Once they have adjusted themselves in the litter box, they will have the idea that it is the place to do their business.